tslim/elixir-phoenix-life/README.md

-# elixir-phoenix-life
+# Game Of Life in Elixir/Phoenix

-Conway's Game of Life built on Elixir with Phoenix Front End
+Conway's Game of Life built on Elixir with Phoenix Front-End